-heard these things, which are God's.

-they wondered, and 26.
-And they could

-left him, and went not find fault with his

-away. words in presence of

-the people; and

-wondering at his

-reply, they were

-silent.
+They answering said, Caesar's.
+25. And he said to them.
+Render therefore to Caesar those things which are Caesar's, and to God those things which are God's.
+26. And they could not find fault with his words in presence of the people; and wondering at his reply, they were silent.